stonemjs/docs/src/docs/architecture/providers.md

 ---
-title: Installation
+title: Service Providers
-order: 1
+order: 4
 tag:
-  - Guide
+  - Architecture
 ---

 Content before `more` comment is regarded as page excerpt.